WPDevelopers/essential-addons-for-elementor-lite/readme.txt

 4. [Content Protection](https://essential-addons.com/elementor/content-protection/) - Lock your content with password and allow only selected people to see it.

-More coming soon (weekly update) ...
+More features and improvements are coming on regular updates.

 ### 🏆 FEATURED BY Top Reviewers